 - The total land area of the state is 54,158 square miles according to the U.S. Census Bureau.
-That figure excludes all inland waters (e.g., Lake Winnebago, Wisconsin River, Mississippi River, etc.) and Lakes Michigan and Superior.
+However, that figure excludes all inland waters (e.g., Lake Winnebago, Wisconsin River, Mississippi River, etc.) and Lakes Michigan and Superior.

-- The largest county in Wisconsin is Marathon County.
-According to U.S. Census data, Marathon County has land area of 1,545 square miles.
+- The largest county in Wisconsin is Marathon.
+According to U.S. Census data, Marathon County has a land area of 1,545 square miles.
 But if you add inland lakes and waterways, the total is 1,575 square miles based on Wisconsin DNR geographic data.

 - The center of the northwestern hemisphere (45 degrees north, 90 degrees west) falls in Wisconsin near Poniatowski.